waikereru/waikereru.github.io/_pages/1769-garden.md

 {% include figure image_path="/assets/images/1769/clematis-paniculata.jpg" caption="Puawānanga in bloom" %}

-**Raurōroa** - Shore puha (*Sonchus kirkii*) - The indigenous Pūhā has now been largely replaced by introduced sow thistle species that came in with grass seed.
+<a id="raurōroa"></a>**Raurōroa** - Shore puha (*Sonchus kirkii*) - The indigenous Pūhā has now been largely replaced by introduced sow thistle species that came in with grass seed.
 This plant grows in open disturbed land, so with increasing development of farm land, this species is declining.

 {% include figure image_path="/assets/images/1769/shore-puha.jpg" caption="Raurōroa" %}

-**Heart-leafed Kōhuhu** (*Pittosporum obcordatum*) 2012 - Threatened, Nationally Vulnerable: ~40 locations nationwide.
+<a id="heart-leafed-kōhuhu"></a>**Heart-leafed Kōhuhu** (*Pittosporum obcordatum*) 2012 - Threatened, Nationally Vulnerable: ~40 locations nationwide.
 The widespread clearance of the easterly, lowland alluvial forests favoured by this species put it at risk.
 This decline has continued, even in protected forest remnants, due to subtle changes in forest microclimates and water supply,

 {% include figure image_path="/assets/images/1769/pittosporum-obcordatum.jpg" caption="Pittosporum obcordatum" %}